siddharthshah3030/CollegeGenius/README.md

 You can also:
-  - ask inquiries to heads
+  - ask inquiries to admins
  - check the whole database at database panel
  - add important academic events(notified via SMS)